beschulz/wav2json/README.md

 	                                        will be visible in the waveform.
 	                                        Usefull, if you now, that your signal peaks at a certain level.
+	  -n [ --no-header ]                    Do not include the version info banner in the output

 One thing, thats noteworthy is, that you can generate output for multiple cahannels: